-Following a temporary dip in 2020, European fund flows across both UCITS and AIF funds have picked up pace in 2021, with equity funds in particular seeing record sales.
+Following a temporary dip in 2020, European fund flows across both UCITS and AIF funds have picked up pace in 2021, with equity and multi-assets funds in particular seeing robust net inflows .
 But with consolidation and fragmentation across the value chain, fund buyers and distributors face an unprecedented level of choice and complexity.
-In this Q & A, Giuseppe Malinverni and Paul Daly review recent trends in fund distribution and how BNP Paribas is working with Allfunds to offer new solutions.
+In this Q& A, Giuseppe Malinverni and Paul Daly review recent trends in fund distribution and how BNP Paribas is working with Allfunds to offer efficient solutions.

-Q: It is increasingly said that the fund distribution landscape is becoming more complex.
+Q: It is increasinglysaid that the global fund distribution landscape is becoming more complex.
 What are the drivers behind this?

-Another key influence is the regulatory framework, with the evolution of MiFID and the upcoming implementation of the Sustainable Finance Disclosure Regulation (SFDR), both of which are increasing data requirements for fund managers and fund buyers.
+Another key influence is the regulatory framework.
+The evolution of MiFID and the the Sustainable Finance Disclosure Regulation (SFDR) implementation are increasing data requirements for fund managers and fund buyers.
 As intermediaries, platforms can play a valuable role in facilitating this data exchange, especially if they have access to increasing data sources through scale and consolidation.

 GM: In the coming years, the regulatory changes proposed by the Capital Markets Union (CMU) are intended to reduce barriers to cross-border distribution of investment funds, and aims to create a more harmonised cross-border set of rules.
-While cross-border registrations have been increasing steadily in the last 10 years, this growth has largely plateaued in comparison to asset growth, and fund launches are still heavily concentrated in certain key domiciles such as Luxembourg and Ireland.
-The removal of unnecessary “red tape” and the more competition across the different fund domiciles will compete more fairly, by levelling the playing field.
+Cross-border registrations have been increasing steadily in the last 10 years but this growth has largely plateaued in comparison to asset growth.
+Fund launches are still heavily concentrated in certain key domiciles such as Luxembourg and Ireland.
+We believe that in future, thanks to the EU directive to facilitate cross-border distribution, the different fund domiciles will compete more fairly, by levelling the playing field.
 The effect we are seeing is a simplification of the procedures for the distribution of funds as well as a reduction of induced costs, which will progressively increase the fund cross-border distribution.

 Q: With all these factors in mind, what are the obstacles that firms currently face when buying and distributing funds?